gzhao408/bitcoin-notes/transaction-lifecycle.md

 ### Block Relay

+Once a new block is found, propagation speed is [crucial](https://podcast.chaincode.com/2020/03/12/matt-corallo-6.html) to the decentralization of the network.
+One part of this is block relay (measured by the latency between two peers), and the other is block validation performance.

 Blocks can contain megabytes worth of transactions.
 Nodes that keep a mempool have typically seen [the vast majority of them already](https://www.youtube.com/watch?v=EHIuuKCm53o).

 The methods for block relay are listed below, along with a description of how the transaction is communicated with or without sending the full transaction data over P2P.

-Note that peers negotiate which block relay communication method to use when initially establishing the connection.
+Peers negotiate which block relay communication method to use when initially establishing the connection.
+Since v0.10, Bitcoin Core nodes [sync headers-first](https://github.com/bitcoin/bitcoin/pull/4468), optimistically accepting headers (80 bytes each) to build their block chain (technically, tree, since forks, stale blocks, and invalid blocks are possible).

+As such, block validation and download overlap slightly since a few checks are done in between downloading block headers and the rest of the block.

 - High Bandwidth Compact Blocks: the sender creates a [BIP152](https://github.com/bitcoin/bips/blob/master/bip-0152.mediawiki) compact block comprising